scoheb/release-service-catalog/pipelines/managed/rh-push-to-external-registry/README.md

 | taskGitUrl                      | The url to the git repo where the release-service-catalog tasks to be used are stored                                              | Yes      | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision                 | The revision in the taskGitUrl repo to be used                                                                                     | No       | -                                                         |

+## Changes in 5.7.0
+* Update all tasks that now support trusted artifacts to specify the taskGit* parameters for the step action resolvers
+* Align workspace name with changes in the apply-mapping task

 ## Changes in 5.6.0
 * Add new parameter `verify_ec_task_git_revision` needed for consuming the verify-conforma task via git resolver